Towards Measuring the Traceability of Cryptocurrencies: Untraceability

 When reversing the edges of $G$, the nodes in $V'$ become absorbers of the Markov chain.
 Intuitively, this is done by adding self-loops to these nodes so that a random walk cannot escape once it reaches an absorber node.
 Ultimately, we are interested in computing the distribution of absorbing probabilities over the absorbers when starting random walks from sinks of the original graph $G$.
 We denote the transition probability matrix as $\mathbf{P}$, where $\mathbf{P}_{i,j}$ denotes the transition probability from state $u_i$ to $u_j$ in the Markov chain.
 We define

 where $\sigma(u_i) =\sum_{u_k\in U}a((u_k,u_i))$, i.e., the sum of the incoming transactions to $u_i$.
 Intuitively, this means that each output of a node traces back to all inputs of the node, proportionally to the transferred amounts.
-For an example of this calculation, see Figure~\ref{fig:graph_to_markov}.
+For an example of this calculation, see~\Cref{fig:graph_to_markov}.
 The Markov chain defined this way is an absorbing Markov chain, meaning that each walk from a sink of $G$ must eventually reach an absorbing state with probability $1$.
-For a formal proof, see Appendix~\ref{sec:convergence}.
+For formal proof of this claim, see~\Cref{sec:convergence}.